jimpames/MTOR-RENT-A-HAL-AI-ORCHESTRATION-COMMERCIAL-V2-ALGEBRAIC-not-hard-coded/README.md

 This code has ONLY been tested in Claude's docker.

 For support before  Memorial Day:
-- Consult your local Claude Opus 4.6 extended, stnadard $20 coonsumer license.
+- Consult your local Claude Opus 4.6 extended, standard $20 consumer license.
 - Explode the zip of code
 - upload all files to Claude as a project
 - Chat with Claude in the project to troubleshoot